-Although many may consider this a breakfast or brunch recipe, it is actually a favorite of mine to make for dinner!
-So yummy and less work than an omelette too!
+Although many may consider a frittata a breakfast or brunch recipe, it is actually a favorite of mine to make for dinner!
+So yummy and less work than an omelet too!

 But sometimes I really crave breakfast foods!
-Hey, a girl occasionally needs some french toast or a good omelette?
+Hey, a girl occasionally needs some french toast or a good omelet?
 So although it’s unconventional, I often eat breakfast for either lunch or dinner.
 What can I say?
 I’m a rule breaker!
-Recently, I’ve moved away from making omelettes because they tend to be more labor intensive than I like.
-Now when an omelette craving strikes, I make a frittata instead!
+Recently, I’ve moved away from making omelets because they tend to be more labor-intensive than I like.
+Now when an omelet craving strikes, I make a frittata instead!

 This frittata recipe gives you some ideas of what you can use….but it gives you a lot of freedom to choose!

 This is the cast iron skillet that I use with this recipe.
 It is 8 inches and works really well (although, boy is it heavy!)

 Yum!
 I hope you enjoy the different and amazing flavor combinations that you can create with this recipe!

 - 8 Eggs beaten